The Dismal Success Rate For FDA Approval: Good or Bad

 According to a new lawsuit, the dynasty behind Oxycontin knew how addicting and dangerous the drug truly was the entire time.
 How could this happen?
 How could Oxycontin slip through the FDA’s radar to eventually get tens of thousands of people hooked?

 As we have known since 2007, Oxycontin’s success is equal parts chemistry and propaganda.
 It was the central character in a very aggressive marketing campaign led by the Sackler family of Purdue Pharma (hence, the law suit).
-But, to get to the point where Oxycontin could be legally sold to patients, the drug had to clear regulatory hurdles.
+But, Oxycontin cleared many regulatory hurdles before being legally sold to patients.

 Oxycontin Works…Until It Doesn’t